sendbird/quickstart-calls-directcall-ios/README.md

 ### Create a Sendbird application

  1. Login or Sign-up for an account on [Sendbird Dashboard](https://dashboard.sendbird.com).
- 2. Create or select a calls-enabled application on the dashboard.
+ 2. Create or select a call-activated application on the dashboard.
- 3. Note your Sendbird application ID for future reference.
+ 3. Keep your Sendbird application ID in a safe place for future reference.

 ### Create test users